Origin and History

 Troopers were armed with a sword, a pair of pistols and a musket.

 As per the regulation of 1751, the officers wore the same uniform with the following exceptions:

 - a narrow silver lace at the lapels, cuffs and pockets

 - a crimson silk sash worn across the left shoulder

 - green housings and holster caps laced silver

-Sergeants were distinguished by a narrow silver lace on the lapels, cuffs and pockets; a silver aiguillette; a green worsted sash about their waist.
+Sergeants were distinguished by a narrow silver lace on the lapels, cuffs and pockets; a silver aiguillette; a green and blue worsted sash tied round the waist.